MISSION STATEMENT

 Classes are encouraged to take field trips of an educational nature.
 All students in the class are expected to participate in the field trip.
 However, field trips are a privilege, not a right.
 Parents will be asked if they would like to be chaperones on field trips.

-Transportation Policy for field Trips and Sport Events:
+Transportation Policy for Field Trips and Sports Events

 Grievance Procedure

-It is natural that questions and grievance may arise during the course of a school year.
+It is natural that questions and grievances may arise during the course of a school year.
 All must be handled according to the following procedures:

-4. Should the matter not be resolved, the principal will inform the person making the complaint whom to contact further recourse is needed.
+Should the matter not be resolved, the principal will inform the person making the complaint whom to contact if further recourse is needed.

 Failure to follow the above due process procedures will result in forfeiting the right to an appeal.